-Business analysis is an integral part of any company.
-EDC’s technical writers are trained in many areas of business analysis, ranging from risk management, project management, requirement analysis, etc. The primary benefit of business analysis is that it allows companies to manage any changes as well as analyzing risks and decisions taken by a company.
+Business analysis and procedural documentation are integral parts of any company.
+The primary benefit of business analysis is that it allows companies to manage any changes as well as analyze risks and decisions taken by a company.
 An important aspect of business analysis that technical writers can provide is procedural documentation.
-The advantage of hiring a technical writer for business analysis is that they provide such a service with the guarantee of clear communication so that it is easy for everyone in an organization to understand.
+EDC’s technical writers are trained in many areas of business analysis, ranging from risk management, project management, requirement analysis, etc. The advantage of hiring a technical writer for business analysis is that they provide such a service with the guarantee of clear communication.

 Why Choose Technical Writers for Procedural Documentation?

 A company that uses the EOS model of business process engineering would benefit from the use of a technical writer.
 The process component of the EOS model in particular benefits from the use of technical writing.
 Procedural documentation encompasses the policies and procedures that allow a company to function.
 Technical writers can play a part in business process engineering by providing this documentation.

 Going into more detail, the process portion is identifying what works for your business and then documenting the policies and procedures that allow your company to function.
 And this is primarily done through interviews to gather the necessary data and then document it.
 This procedural documentation is then put into effect by getting everyone on the same page with what the essential steps are.
 Everyone can then follow these steps to create consistency and scalability in your organization.